minhdo2207/Movie_Recommendation_Web/README.md

 ![Movie Recommendation](https://github.com/minhdo2207/Movie_Recommendation_Web/blob/main/image/Model%20Flow.png)

+- **Model-based Collaborative Filtering (CF):** Recommends movies based on the similarity between movies.
+- **K-means Clustering:** Groups similar users by features such as occupation, age, and gender to address the Cold Start problem.
+- **Content-Based Recommendation (CB):** Modified approach estimating similarity between one movie and a group of movies.

 Our recommendation system uses a switching hybrid approach, categorizing users into three cases:

 1. **Newbie:** For new users, K-means clustering is applied to group similar users based on features like occupation, age, and gender, solving the Cold Start problem.